Feature Selection and Feature Transformation Using Regression Learner App

 Choose Select highest ranked features to avoid bias in validation metrics.
 For example, if you use a cross-validation scheme, then for each training fold, the app performs feature selection before training a model.
 Different folds can select different predictors as the highest ranked features.

 Choose Select individual features to include specific features in model training.
 If you use a cross-validation scheme, then the app uses the same features across all training folds.

 When you are done selecting features, click Save and Apply.
-Your selections affect all draft models in the Models pane and will be applied to new draft models that you create using the gallery in the Models section of the Regression Learner tab.
+Your selections affect all draft models in the Models pane and will be applied to new draft models that you create using the gallery in the Models section of the Learn tab.

 To select features for a single draft model, open and edit the model summary.
 Click the model in the Models pane, and then click the model Summary tab (if necessary).
 The Summary tab includes an editable Feature Selection section.

 After you train a model, the Feature Selection section of the model Summary tab lists the features used to train the full model (that is, the model trained using training and validation data).
 To learn more about how Regression Learner applies feature selection to your data, generate code for your trained regression model.
 For more information, see Generate MATLAB Code to Train Model with New Data.

 For an example using feature selection, see Train Regression Trees Using Regression Learner App.

 Use principal component analysis (PCA) to reduce the dimensionality of the predictor space.
 Reducing the dimensionality can create regression models in Regression Learner that help prevent overfitting.
 PCA linearly transforms predictors to remove redundant dimensions, and generates a new set of variables called principal components.

 On the Learn tab, in the Options section, select PCA.